jenniferbuz/sci_coding/lessons/lesson0/README.md

 #/
 ```

-Since root is the highest level directory, it has no parent directory, so cd **..** kept us here at */*.
+Since root is the highest level directory, it has no parent directory, so cd **..** keeps us here at `/`.

-Now let's take our handy shortcut back to home.
+Now let's take our handy shortcut back to home and start making our own directories.

 ```bash
 cd ~